(Clicka qui per traduzioni in italiano)

 She hasn't seen Denis in seven years.

-A young boy from the village takes Aleksandra back to the military camp.
+A young boy from the village takes Alexandra back to the military camp.

 He is a sad boy, like most boys of the village.
-Aleksandra brings presents
+Alexandra brings presents

 for the sentries, and they cook a meal for her.
 They probably like her because